 The primary difficulty for IoT projects to optimize internal processes is connecting the business case with the ways IoT examples might help.
 Optimization usually necessitates a thorough understanding of the company’s operations.

-Remote monitoring is an example of IoT devices for internal process optimization with minimal risk and huge profit.
+Remote monitoring is an example of 3 iot application system devices for internal process optimization with minimal risk and huge profit.
 The risk is minimal, as even if the optimization does not deliver the anticipated outcomes, the internal process will continue to operate.
 Aside from the time spent developing the answer, the potential upside is substantial, based on the scale of the problem being addressed.
 According to industry experts, preventative maintenance can yield a 545 % return on investment for organizations.